 After the victory, and with newfound favor, Esther and Mordecai chose to set in place what is known as the holiday of Purim…

-However, while it is easy for us, as Believers, to feel like it does not apply to us, there are actually many reasons why it should matter to us…
+However, while it is easy for us as Believers to feel like it does not apply to us, there are many reasons why it should matter to us…

 So, why is Purim important for Believers?